Adaptive Incremental Mixture Markov chain Monte Carlo

 \section{Introduction}

 We consider the problem of sampling from a target distribution defined on a general state space.
 While standard simulation methods such as the Metropolis--Hastings algorithm \citep{metropolis1953equation,hastings1970monte} and its many variants have been extensively studied, they can be inefficient in sampling from complex distributions such as those that arise in modern applications.
-For example, the practitioner is often faced with the issue of sampling from distributions which contain some or all of the following: multimodality, sparse high density regions, heavy tails, and high-dimensional support.
-In these cases, standard Markov chain Monte Carlo (MCMC) methods often have difficulties, leading to long mixing times and large asymptotic variances.
-The adaptive MCMC framework originally developed by \cite{gilks1992adaptive}, \cite{gilks1998adaptive}, \cite{haario1999adaptive} and \cite{roberts2007} can help overcome these problems.
-Adaptive MCMC methods improve the convergence of the chain by tuning its transition kernel on the fly using the knowledge of the past trajectory of the process.
-This learning process causes a loss of the Markovian property, but for convenience we will still refer to the resulting stochastic process as a ``Markov chain''.
+For example, the practitioner is often faced with the issue of sampling from distributions which contain some or all of the following: multimodality, very non-elliptical high density regions, heavy tails, and high-dimensional support.
+In these cases, standard Markov chain Monte Carlo (MCMC) methods often have difficulties, leading to long mixing times and potentially to Monte Carlo estimators with large asymptotic variance.
+The adaptive MCMC framework originally developed by \cite{gilks1992adaptive}, \cite{gilks1998adaptive} and \cite{haario1999adaptive} can help overcome these problems.
+The theoretical properties of these algorithms have been extensively analyzed by \cite{andrieu2006ergodicity} and \cite{roberts2007}.
+Adaptive MCMC methods improve the convergence of the chain by tuning its transition kernel on the fly using knowledge of the past trajectory of the process.
+This learning process causes a loss of the Markovian property and the resulting stochastic process is therefore no longer a Markov chain.

 Most of the adaptive MCMC literature to date has focused on updating an initial parametric proposal distribution.
 For example, the Adaptive Metropolis--Hastings algorithm \citep{haario1999adaptive,haario2001adaptive}, hereafter referred to as AMH, adapts the covariance matrix of a Gaussian proposal kernel, used in a Random Walk Metropolis--Hastings algorithm.
 The Adaptive Gaussian Mixtures algorithm \citep{giordani2010adaptive,luengo2013fully}, hereafter referred to as AGM, adapts a mixture of Gaussian distributions, used as the proposal in an Independent Metropolis--Hastings algorithm.